Adicondro/Adicondro/README.md

 <br />

 **Get To Know Me!**
-- 🎓 I am currently studying at Telkom University
+- 🎓 Currently studying at Telkom University
-- 🎨 Enthusiastic about art and the creative world
+- 🎨 Enthusiastic about art and creative world
 - 🌐 Have a passion for things like motion design, 3D design, coding, and music

 <br />